 LOS ANGELES (CNN) -- Grammy-winning and multiplatinum-selling rapper Lil Wayne suffered a seizure and "is recovering," his record label's publicist said Friday.

-While acknowledging his medical issue, members of the New Orleans' artist's camp shot down reports that he was near death.
+While acknowledging a medical issue, members of the New Orleans' artist's camp have shot down reports that he was near death.

-"Dont believe the nonsense about comas and tubes to breathe ... that's false!!" tweeted Mack Maine, the president of Lil Wayne's Young Money label, around 5 p.m.
-ET Friday.
+"Dont believe the nonsense about comas and tubes to breathe ... that's false!!" tweeted Mack Maine, the president of Lil Wayne's Young Money label, around 5:20 p.m.
+(8:20 p.m.
+ET) Friday.

 Sarah Cunningham, a publicist with the Young Money record label, acknowledged that Lil Wayne had a seizure.

-Maine didn't offer that much detail, though he did say that he and Lil Wayne had been watching the University of Syracuse Orangemen play Georgetown in the Big East men's basketball tournament.
+Maine didn't offer much detail, though he did say that he and Lil Wayne had been watching the Syracuse University Orange play Georgetown in the Big East men's basketball tournament.

 "Wayne is alive and well!" the record label president wrote on Twitter.